VirusTotal/yara/docs/writingmodules.rst

 Each memory block is represented by a ``YR_MEMORY_BLOCK`` structure with the following attributes:

-.. c:type:: uint8_t*   data
+.. c:type:: YR_MEMORY_BLOCK_FETCH_DATA_FUNC  fetch_data

-    Pointer to the actual data for this memory block.
+    Pointer to a function returning a pointer to the block's data.

 .. c:type:: size_t   size